thumbtack/slate/source/supply_api.html.md

 Thumbtack will call.
 To support two way messaging, both Thumbtack and the Supply Partner will expose API endpoints for the other party to call.

-**Note:** Thumbtack **does not provide customer contact information (email or phone number)** in the lead.
-In order for the Supply Partner to contact the Thumbtack customer, the communication method needs to be a message (rather than a call) and the message needs to be delivered via API.

 Your use of our API is subject to Thumbtack's <a href='#api-terms-of-use'>API Terms of Use</a>.

 # Authentication